espruino/EspruinoDocs/tasks/AdvancedDebug.md

 * KEYWORDS: Debug,SWD,JTAG,ICD,STLink,ST-Link
 * USES: Espruino Board,Pico

 While Espruino can be compiled and debugged on a Host PC, sometimes you'll need to be able to debug the hardware itself.

-You can do this using SWD pins and an ST-Link device.
+* On STM32-based devices you can do this using SWD pins and an ST-Link device, see below.
+* On Nordic-based devices you need to connect a Nordic [nRF52832DK](/nRF52832DK) to the two labelled SWD pins. **This is not covered on this page**.

 We'd suggest using an STM32DISCOVERY board (not the VLDISCOVERY).

 Make sure you disconnect the two ST-LINK jumpers first, then connect as detailed below.
 You can then use a normal debugger such as [st-link](https://github.com/texane/stlink) on linux.